Updated: Jan 12

 Let’s start by saying there is value in both.
-However, depending on an advertiser’s goals and budget, one may be more accessible than the other.
+But depending on your advertising goals and budget, one may be more accessible than the other.

-Legacy media, or traditional media, is an offline media such as radio, billboards, direct mail, print and television.
+Traditional media, also called legacy media, refers to communications that share news, advertising and other data through long-standing channels such as radio, newspapers, magazines, television, billboards and direct mail.
 We are all familiar with these as they have been a part of our daily lives for decades.

-There are pros and cons with legacy media when trying to reach a consumer audience.
-Pros include that advertisers are able to advertise when audience counts are at their highest (prime time TV shows, morning and drive times, high traffic areas, etc.) and in premium positions in print.
-Print pieces can create eye catching, touch and feel experiences, while broadcast can evoke emotional reactions.
+There are pros and cons with traditional media when trying to reach a consumer audience.
+Pros include that advertisers are able to advertise when audience counts are at their highest (prime-time TV shows, morning and drive times, high traffic areas, etc.) and in premium positions in print.
+Print pieces can create eye catching, touch-and-feel experiences, while broadcast can evoke emotional reactions.
 Traditional media has a certain comfort level and can increase brand awareness and stature.

-We continue to see the shift in advertising spend from legacy media to online media from a diverse set of retail advertisers.
-Online media can provide advertisers with creative flexibility so they are able to offer what is needed in the marketplace when it is wanted.
+We continue to see a diverse range of retail advertisers shifting their advertising spend from traditional media to digital media — which can include everything from social media to websites to search engines and other programs.
+Digital media can provide advertisers with creative flexibility so they are able to reach target audiences where they are most often — in many cases, online — and to offer what is needed in the marketplace when it is wanted.

-Not all online media solutions are built the same.
-When looking to invest your valuable marketing dollars in a media channel, choose carefully and ask yourself:
+Remember that not all online media solutions are built the same.
+When looking to invest your valuable marketing dollars in a digital channel, choose carefully and ask yourself:

-Does the channel include the right audience for your product or service?
-Is your audience employed, in the right geographic regions?
+Does the channel include the right audience for my product or service?
+Is my audience living and working in the geographic regions my business serves?
 Find an online media channel that matches your target audience(s).

 What other reputable brands are advertising in the same channel?
-These are the companies you will be advertising beside and you want to make sure they enhance your brand and not detract from it.
+These are the companies you will be advertising beside and you want to make sure they are enhancing your brand, not detracting from it.

-How will your brand equity be protected?
-Do you have final say in the creative?
+How will my brand equity be protected?
+Do I have final say in the creative?
 If you are lucky enough to find an online media channel that comes with creative support, make sure you have final approval prior to an ad going live.

-The ability to advertise ever-changing and updated products and services quickly is no longer optional – it is table stakes.
-Retailers, who will grow and succeed in the new marketplace, will need to be creative in what they are bringing to consumers and how they are letting consumers know about their business.
-Without the flexibility offered in online advertising platforms, retailers, who choose to ignore online advertising, may be left behind.
+The ability to quickly advertise ever-changing and updated products and services is no longer optional – it is table stakes.
+To grow and succeed in the new marketplace, retailers will need to be creative in what they are bringing to consumers and how they are letting consumers know about their business.